Chadian Civil War (1965–1979): Founding of FROLINAT

 The rebels also enjoyed covert support from the Kingdom of Libya, which claimed parts of northern Chad.
 However King Idris of Libya had no desire to clash with the French who backed Tombalbaye; accordingly the Libyans initially limited themselves to providing non-combat support such as nonlethal supplies and bases.
 However, the monarchy was overthrown in 1969, and Muammar Gaddafi assumed power in Libya.
 Gaddafi greatly increased Libyan support for the rebels, including supplying them with weapons.
 One of FROLINAT's leaders, Mahamat Ali Taher, went to Libya to meet with derde Oueddei to convince him to openly rebel against the government.
 Once this was done, Taher mobilised Toubou exiles for insurgent activities.

-By 1967 FRONILAT had grown to become the most significant group in the rebellion.
+By 1967 FROLINAT had grown to become the most significant group in the rebellion.
 It established footholds in Batha, Salamat, Wadai, and Guéra prefectures, where its members plotted the assassination of government officials and ambushed army detachments.
 French observers stated that the insurgents aimed to aggravate Muslim resentment of black Chadians and prevent the government from collecting taxes.
 The lack of tax revenue forced Tombalbaye to cut expenditures, undermining administration and lowering the morale of civil servants.
 The president also attempted to ease local grievances by replacing Sara bureaucrats with Muslims.
 Frustrated at the army's inability to suppress rebellion in central Chad, he created the Compagnies Tchadiennes de Securité (CTS), an Israeli-trained unit under his personal control.
 By 1968, Tombalbaye's military forces consisted of the 1,200-strong Chadian Army, the 700-strong Gendarmerie, the National and Nomadic Guard, and 120 French soldiers.
 The president never completely trusted the regular army, and frequently characterised it as poorly motivated, undisciplined, and ill-trained.
 He used Moroccans as his personal bodyguards, while French, Israeli, and Congolese personnel were used to train new recruits rather than Chadians.
 The French and Congolese were also responsible for equipping some Chadian formations.